-ICU 341.
+e-ICU 337.
+Job Readiness Skills.
+(3).
+Scharf.
+To provide the disabled and ablebodied an opportunity to interact concerning the world of employment, as they mutually discover the equalizing factors which determine job seeking success.
+It will be a learning experience for each group. f-ICU 341.
 Student Power.
 (4).
 Trahan.
 An historical and sociological examination of student awareness of their current and potential role in institutional and community discussion making.
 Students will be required to become familiar with literature on student activities and directly observe and analyze local and community discussion making processes.

-ICU 342.
+e-ICU 342.
 Ethno-Gormandistics.
 (3).
 Grable.
 A study of various cultures - their histories, customs, and cuisine.
-Typical foods of each culture studied will be prepared and sampled by the class as an aid to understanding and appreciating the people.
+Typical foods of each culture studied will be prepared and sampled by the class as an aid to understanding and appreciating the people. e-ICU 343.

-ICU 343.
 Current Issues in American Law.
 (3).
 Seymour.
-This course is intended to provide a foundation for understanding and coping with our legal procedure, tort and criminal law, taxes, consumer and protection, environmental protection, employment law, antitrust law, and family law (marriage, women's rights, children, and divorce).
-ICU 344.
+This course is intended to provide a foundation for understanding and coping with our legal procedure, tort and criminal law, taxes, consumer and protection, environmental protection, employment law, antitrust law, and family law (marriage. women's rights, children, and divorce). d-ICU 344.
 Women in Music.
 (2).
 Rhoads.
 The course will explore the lives, achievements and problems of past and present female musicians.
-Through the use of recordings, interviews, reports and extensive classroom discussion of articles, interdisciplinary approaches will be employed to study the problems and accomplishments of women in music and to relate them to those in other creative and artistic areas.
+Through the use of recordings, interviews, reports and extensive classroom discussion of articles, interdisciplinary approaches will be employed to study the problems and accomplishments of women in music and to relate them to those in other creative and artistic areas. e-ICU 345.

-ICU 345.
 Juries, Justice, and Jurisprudence.
 (3).
 Crawford.
 This class is a lecture-discussion course designed to investigate American trial advocacy, criminal justice, and the role of the American courtroom lawyer.

-ICU 346.
+f-ICU 346.
 Dictators, Violence and Repression in Latin America.
 (3).
 Higgins, Hoffman.
 Dictatorial regimes come and go in Latin America, and the coup d'etat and the military junta are common phenomena.
 Violence, repression and dictatorships are common themes in much of the contemporary literature and art.
 The course will deal with the social, economical and historical reasons for dictatorships and with the literary and artistic expressions of the dictator and violence theme.

-ICU 347.
+f-ICU 347.
 Contemporary Dissident Movements in U.S.S.R.
 (3).
 Owechko.
 The course is designed to investigate the causes (reasons), goals and possible effects of different kinds of dissident movements in today's U.S.S.R. and to analyze some literary, publicistic, artistic works and religious activities which became a target of the Soviet government's persecution of authors and their followers.